MGyata/readme-generator/README.md

   - [Details](#details)

   ### Installation
-  Packages required to run this program are: inquirer, axios
+  Packages required to run this program are: Inquirer Axios

   ### Usage
   Examples of how to use this program: Automatically generates a readme file